-Now researchers at Louisiana State University are saying that the oil, which is rich in omega-3 essential fatty acids, may be your best bet for recovery after a stroke.
+Researchers at Louisiana State University say that the oil, which is rich in essential omega-3 fatty acids, may be your best bet for recovery after a stroke.
 And, frankly, their findings are pretty amazing.

-The animal study, published in the most recent issue of the journal Translational Stroke Research, found that when a component of fish oil, docosahexaenoic acid (DHA), was administered intravenously at three, four, five, and six hours after a stroke lab rats showed a significant improvement in their recovery when compared with controls.
+The animal study, published in thef the journal Translational Stroke Research, found that when a component of fish oil, docosahexaenoic acid (DHA), was administered intravenously at three, four, five, and six hours after a stroke lab rats showed a significant improvement in their recovery when compared with controls.